zeke-john/Todo-Calendar-App/README.md

-# New-Todo-App
+# Todo-App
- Todo App with Flask and the Semantic UI
+ a cool Todo App with Flask and the Semantic UI